 Neuropsychology Track (155213)

-The Neuropsychology Clinic provides neuropsychological evaluation services throughout the VAMC.
-Referrals come primarily from various outpatient services, including Neurology, Mental Health, Primary Care, Physical Medicine and Rehabilitation, Geriatric Medicine, Infectious Diseases Clinic, and others.
-The clinic serves adults with a range of diagnoses, including traumatic brain injury, cerebrovascular illness, neurodegenerative and other neurological diseases, seizure disorders, chronic substance use disorders, other psychiatric conditions, and attention-deficit/hyperactivity disorder.
+The Neuropsychology Clinic provides neuropsychological evaluation services for patients throughout the Ralph H. Johnson VA Health Care System.
+Referrals come from various outpatient services, including Neurology, Mental Health, Primary Care, Physical Medicine and Rehabilitation, Geriatric Medicine, Infectious Diseases Clinic, and others.
+Adults with a range of diagnoses are seen for assessment, including neurodegenerative and other neurological diseases, cerebrovascular disease, traumatic brain injury, seizure disorders, chronic substance use, and other psychiatric conditions.
+The patient population includes younger and older Veterans with a broad range of backgrounds, presenting problems, and referral questions.

-All interns in the Neuropsychology Clinic conduct outpatient neuropsychological evaluations.
-A hypothesis-testing approach is utilized, in which each evaluation is tailored to the specific needs of the patient and referral source.
-Emphasis is placed on (1) interpretation and integration of historical, observational, and qualitative data, as well as quantitative test data; and (2) development of specific, concrete treatment recommendations to maximize the benefit to each patient.
+Outpatient evaluations utilize a hypothesis-testing approach, in which each evaluation is tailored to the specific needs of the patient and referral source.
+The clinical service and training model emphasizes interpretation and integration of historical, observational, and qualitative data, as well as quantitative test data.
+Emphasis is also placed on development of specific, concrete treatment recommendations, to maximize the benefit to each patient.
+Interns gain proficiency in all aspects of neuropsychological evaluation, including diagnostic interviewing, hypothesis generation, case conceptualization, integrative report-writing, and provision of feedback.

 • Conduct an efficient interview to aid in the differential diagnosis of neuropsychological syndromes.